johnpallett/webxr/privacy-security-explainer.md

   .catch( (e) => { /* handle gracefully */ } );
 }
 ```
+---
+Note: Unbounded coordinate systems may allow a site to determine the user's geographic location, for example by matching [trajectory data with known patterns such as roadways or paths](https://ieeexplore.ieee.org/document/8406600).
+It is strongly recommended that user agents seek [explicit consent](#explicit-consent) with an explanation that the user's location may be determined.
+Given the sensitivity of this data, caution is advised when relying upon [implicit signals](#implied-consent).

+---

 ### Bounded reference spaces
 Bounded reference spaces, when sufficiently constrained in size, do not enable developers to determine geographic location.
 However, because the floor level is established and users are able to walk around, it may be possible for a site to infer the user’s height or perform gait analysis, allowing user profiling and fingerprinting.
 In addition, it may be possible perform fingerprinting using the bounds reported by a bounded reference space.